AlekKwek18/C2030S-Lab-Testing-Script/README.md

 For initial setup, run this command to set the permission of the script to execute: `chmod +x check.sh`

+What the script does (in the following order)
+- Removes all .class file before compiling
+- Compiles the lab files
+- Set permission test.sh to execute
+- Enables user to enter any test case and see the actual and expected output
+- Run test.sh
+- Removes all .class file after test is completed

 **Usage:**

 To use, run the command: `./check.sh`